aheald-quadball/us-quadball-rulebook/src/pages/rulebook.md

 ### 6.6.1.
 Unsporting Conduct

 A. Players must not engage in unsporting conduct such as taunting or rude or antagonistic behavior with players, spectators, officials, or event staff.

 B. Use of explicit, vulgar, extreme, or abusive language, behavior or gestures at any time is considered unsporting conduct.

 i.
 It is egregious unsporting conduct if the language is directed at another person and any of the following are true:

 a.
 The language is extreme or abusive.

 b.
 The language includes vulgar words used for their meaning, rather than solely for emphasis.

 c.
-The language is discriminatory, including but not limited to racial epithets, ethnic slurs, or other phrases which demean or debase any person or group of people based on their race, sex, gender, sexual orientation, religion, or country of origin. ii.
-It is egregious unsporting conduct to direct obscene, explicit, or vulgar gestures at another person. iii.
+The language is discriminatory, including but not limited to racial epithets, ethnic slurs, or other phrases which demean or debase any person or group of people based on their race, sex, gender, sexual orientation, religion, or country of origin.

+ii.
+It is egregious unsporting conduct to direct obscene, explicit, or vulgar gestures at another person.

+iii.
 Egregiously rude or hostile behavior, including directed threats or spitting, are egregious unsporting conduct.

-C. Unsporting conduct that is undirected or solely directed at one’s teammates or oneself is instead internal unsporting conduct and will be penalized if it is repeated use of explicit or vulgar language, or egregious.
+C. Unsporting conduct that is undirected or solely directed at one's teammates or oneself is instead internal unsporting conduct and will be penalized if it is repeated use of explicit or vulgar language, or egregious.

 ⚑ *Yellow Card*—Unsporting conduct